petereon/questo/README.md

 # questo
 ## Overview

-An library of extensible and modular CLI prompt elements
+An aspiring library of extensible and modular CLI prompt elements